 Programs

-Digital programs are available to download for the Graduate Commencement Ceremony.
+Digital programs will be available to download for the Graduate Commencement Ceremony.

-If you would like to receive a printed copy of the full 2023 Spring Commencement program, please fill out this form by June 16, 2023.
+If you would like to receive a printed copy of the full 2025 Spring Commencement program, please fill out this form by June 5, 2025.
 Limit is two per graduate.
+In order to appear in the program, candidates for degrees must when applying for graduation.

 A summary program featuring the order of events will be handed out at the ceremony.